Jean-Baptiste-Lasselle/ssh-all-i-know/README.md

 echo ''
-echo ' +++>> This is a simple shell script' echo " All that script does is executing on [$(hostname)] : " echo "ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key.pub" echo '' echo "Ok so now the fingerprint of the ssh host on [$(hostname)] is : " echo '' set -x ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key.pub set +x
+echo ' +++>> This is a simple shell script' echo " All that script does is executing on [$(hostname)] : " echo '' echo "ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key.pub" echo "ssh-keygen -l -f ssh-keygen -l -f /etc/ssh/ssh_host_ecdsa_key.pub" echo '' echo "Ok so now the RSA fingerprint of the ssh host on [$(hostname)] is : " echo '' set -x ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key.pub set +x

-echo 'autre : '

 echo ''
+echo "Ok so now the ECDSA fingerprint of the ssh host on [$(hostname)] is : " echo ''

 set -x